-The value-in-use calculations use cash flow projections based on the 2020 budget and projections for a further four years using projected revenue and cost growth rates of between 0% and 7%.
+The value-in-use calculations use cash flow projections based on the 2022 projections for each CGU and a further four years projections using estimated revenue and cost average growth rates of between 0% and 5%.
 At the end of the five year forecast period, terminal values for each CGU, based on a long term growth rate of 2%, are used in the value-in-use calculations.
 The value-in-use represents the present value of the future cash flows, including the terminal value, discounted at a rate appropriate to each CGU.
+The pre-tax discount rates used range from 16% to 25% (2020: 16% to 44%).
+Refer to Item 18, Note 14 for further information.